folio-org/okapi/doc/guide.md

 For everything but the deployment-mode, Okapi provides CRU service under `/_/env`.
 The identifier for the service is the name of the variable.
-It may not include a slash and may not begin with underscore.
+It must not include a slash and may not begin with underscore.
 An environment entity is defined by [`EnvEntry.json`](../okapi-core/src/main/raml/EnvEntry.json).